 Voluntary Strike-off and Dissolution

-We offer a Strike Off service in the UK and can apply to have your company voluntarily closed down.
+We offer a Voluntary Strike Off service in the UK where the officers choose to officially close the company down.

 We apply to the registrar for your company to be struck off the register and dissolved.
 We can do this if your company is no longer required.

-Voluntary Strike Off is an option generally available by companies which have ceased trade and have no assets or liabilities.
+Voluntary Strike Off is the option generally chosen by companies which have ceased trade and have no assets or liabilities.

 We are experienced in assisting with the preparation and filing of all documents relating to the Voluntary Strike Off process.